vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ### Change layer order

 When you can't click on an entity, you need to change the order in the list.
-The higher in your YAML file, the higher in the layer.
+The higher in your YAML file, the higher in the layers.

 ---

-This is it from my side.\
+This is it from my side.
-There are a lot more functionalities possible!
-It's endless!
+I hope you found this information useful and that it inspires you to create your own interactive floor plan in Home Assistant.

 ---